rsumner31/PSyclone/doc/transformations.rst

           halo swaps or global sums will produce an error.
 In such cases it may be possible to re-order the nodes in the Schedule such that the halo swaps or global sums are performed outside the parallel region.
-At the moment any such reordering would have to be performed by directly modifying the schedule and would be at the users own risk.
-In the future a transformation will be added to support the re-ordering of nodes.
+The
+	  :ref:`MoveTrans <sec_move_trans>` transformation may be used
+          for this.

 Applying